eskil/authed_app/README.md

 end
 ```

-We also need to render the validation errors as dicts to return
+We need to render the validation errors as dicts to return
 json.
-Errors look like
+Changeset validation errors look like

 ```elixir
 [email: {"has invalid format", [validation: :format]},